Dow drops more than 500 points amid Fed, Delta variant jitters

 Benchmark U.S. stock indexes opened sharply lower on Monday as investors assessed a bevy of risks, including a possible shift in Federal Reserve guidance this week that could hurt corporate profits.

-The Dow Jones Industrial Average dropped more than 500 points, or 1.5%, shortly after the start of trade, while the broader S&P 500 fell 1.5% and technology-heavy Nasdaq sank 1.8%.
-The decline extends a slide for Wall Street this month, with the S&P 500 losing nearly 1% last week.
+The Dow Jones Industrial Average was down 512 points, or 1.5%, as of 11:21 a.m.
+Eastern time, while the broader S&P 500-stock index fell 1.6% and the technology-heavy Nasdaq composite sank 2%.
+The declines extend a slide for Wall Street this month, with the S&P 500 losing nearly 1% last week alone.

 Although September is historically a weak month for stocks, a range of factors is weighing on market sentiment.
-Investors remain concerned that the latest COVID-19 wave could slow economic growth, while also keeping a close eye a push by congressional Democrats to raise taxes on wealthy Americans and on big corporations.
-Fear is also mounting that Evergrande Group, a major Chinese property developer, could default on its debt and trigger a financial crisis.
+Investors remain concerned that the latest COVID-19 wave could slow economic growth, while also keeping a close eye on a push by congressional Democrats to raise taxes on wealthy Americans and big corporations as well as pushback from Republicans on raising the U.S. debt ceiling.
+Fear is also mounting that Evergrande Group, a massive Chinese property developer, could default on its hundreds of billions in debt and trigger a financial crisis beyond China.

 Heavyweight Hong Kong property companies and banks lost ground on persisting concerns over the potential for ripple effects from the financial troubles of Evergrande.
 The company was expected to miss interest payments, as ratings companies forecast it may default on its debt.
 Its shares fell 10.6% on Monday.